 Secondary Restless Legs Syndrome

-This condition is caused by an underlying disease.
+An underlying disease causes this condition.
 Thus, RLS becomes a symptom of a more serious issue.

 Secondary restless legs syndrome tends to develop during mid-age, mostly after 45 years old.
-It is not passed down by genes.
+Genes do not pass it down.
 The effects and symptoms are sudden.
 They tend to become severe.

-If you have illnesses such as diabetes, kidney issues, iron deficiency, Parkinson’s’Long-term illness of the nervous system that mainly affects movement, arthritis, or if you are pregnant you are more prone to become a victim of secondary RLS.
+If you have illnesses such as diabetes, kidney issues, iron deficiency, Parkinson’s’Long-term illness of the nervous system that mainly affects movement, arthritis, or pregnancy, you are more prone to become a victim of secondary RLS.

 Symptoms of Restless Legs Syndrome

-Here is a list of symptoms you may experience if you are suffering with Restless legs syndrome.
+Here is a list of symptoms you may experience if you are suffering from Restless legs syndrome.